liviorobaldo/compliancecheckers/DatasetGenerator/README.md

 </p>

 <p align="justify">
 "numbersOfUseCases" is used to duplicate the norms in the use case.
 For instance, if its value is "{1, 10, 20}", the generator creates three datasets: one in which the if-then rules in the use case are duplicated a single time, one in which they are duplicated 10 times, and one in which they are duplicated 20 times.
-As you can see in the Java code, each dataset is stored within a subfolder of "INDEXED_RULES", for each reasoner.
+As you can see in the Java code, each dataset is stored within a subfolder of "INDEXED_RULES", for every reasoner.
 </p>